space-wizards/docs/src/en/general-development/work-groups.md

 If you are not in a pr's associated work-group you can still review the PR, however you should make sure to read the relevant design documentation and PR guidelines before doing a review.
 Ideally, you should leave associated PRs to be reviewed by their work-group members, but it's fine to merge something as long as it fits the design and meets the guidelines.

 If you plan on being involved with a workgroup for a long time, please add yourself to the above list.
-Likewise, if you are on the list and leave the workgroup with no intention of returning, you should remove yourself from the list.
+Likewise, if you are on the list and leave the workgroup with no intention of returning to it, you should remove yourself from the list.